flare-foundation/docs/docs/user/claiming-the-flaredrop.md

     <figcaption>FlareDrop claiming confirmation.</figcaption>
     </figure>
     As a convenience, you have the choice to wrap your tokens after claiming them.
-    In this way they are ready for the next Flaredrop or to be [delegated to the FTSO system](../tech/ftso.md#delegation), for example.
+    In this way they are ready for the next FlareDrop or to be [delegated to the FTSO system](../tech/ftso.md#delegation), for example.
 6. Click on the **Claim All Distribution** button and confirm the transaction on your wallet.

 ## Nominating Executors

-Alternatively, you can assign an [executor](../tech/automatic-claiming.md) to claim the Flaredrop for you.
+Alternatively, you can assign an [executor](../tech/automatic-claiming.md) to claim the FlareDrop for you.
 This is useful for cold wallets but also for any users wishing to reduce their operational burden.
 See [Automatic Claiming](./automatic-claiming.md) to learn how.